 For fast flavor, this easy cilantro sauce can’t be beat!
-It’s super simple to make, and combined with lemon and garlic, it’s a great way to utilize an exuberant crop of cilantro.
+It’s super simple to make, and combined with lime and garlic, it’s a great way to utilize an exuberant crop of cilantro.

 Serve it with these slow cooker chicken tacos.

 I love easy.
 And this recipe?
 Is easy.
 Even better though is when my family starts rummaging through the fridge asking if there’s any more of that yummy sauce left.

 Whether you’re growing your own cilantro or picking some up at the farmers market, plan on making up a batch of this next time dinner needs an extra zing.
 It’s an obvious pairing for tacos, of course, but it’s delicious spread in wraps, drizzled on scrambled eggs, or in a panini sandwich.

 The Handcrafted Pantry